Hamburg Germany Travel Guide

 Hamburg is a major cruise port, welcoming numerous cruise ships.
 The city has several modern cruise terminals: HafenCity, Altona, and Steinwerder.

-River transportation mostly caters to sightseeing purposes rather than long-distance travel.
+River transportation mainly serves sightseeing purposes rather than long-travel over long distances.
 Various companies offer harbor tours (Hafenrundfahrten) on traditional barges.

 Standard passport control procedures apply upon disembarkation for international cruise arrivals.
 Ensure passport and visa are ready.